nishantjr/dafny-semantics/report/report.md

 we can prove partial correctness.
 A first step in this direction would be to support verification of top-level methods and method calls, additional types such as `nat`s and arrays.
-Verification of invariants involving arrays pose a challenge that may need aditional insight, since it often requires quantification over array indices.
+Verification of invariants involving arrays pose a challenge that may need additional insight, since it often requires quantification over array indices.
 In the long run, we'd like to support the plethora of dafny paradigms including algebraic and co-algebraic data types, classes, ghost variables and heap reasoning.